-As previously discussed, SRCSD, under the direction of the County of Sacramento's Water Quality Division, provides public wastewater treatment, and disposal in the unincorporated and urbanized portions of Sacramento County, which includes the SOIA Area.
+SRCSD, under the direction of the Sanitation Districts Agency, provides public wastewater treatment, and disposal in the unincorporated and urbanized portions of Sacramento County, but does not currently include the majority of the SOIA Area.
+SRCSD was formed in 1973, and in 1982 the Sacramento Regional Wastewater Treatment Plant began service.
+SRCSD is governed by a 17-member Board of Directors representing the jurisdictions served.
 SRCSD has prepared the following documents to guide the development of wastewater facilities in Sacramento County: